quic/aimet/Docs/api_docs/torch_quantization.rst

 Users should first invoke Model Preparer API before using any of the AIMET Quantization features.
    - :ref:`Model Guidelines<api-torch-model-guidelines>`: Guidelines for defining PyTorch models
+   - :ref:`Architecture Checker API<api-torch-architecture_checker>`: Allows user to check for performance concern with the model.
    - :ref:`Model Preparer API<api-torch-model-preparer>`: Allows user to automate model definition changes
    - :ref:`Model Validator API<api-torch-model-validator>`: Allows user to check whether AIMET Quantization feature can be applied on a PyTorch model